 Since the departure of Peter Noone, the Hermits never stopped touring.
 Original members, Derek Leckenby and Barry Whitwam continued to tour as Herman's Hermits until Lenkenby died of cancer at the age of 51 in 1994, after which Whitwam carried on, averaging more that 200 one-night stands per year.

-By 2015, original bassist Karl Green had formed The Karl Green Band and was scheduled to play a couple of tours of America that Spring and Summer.
+By 2015, original bassist Karl Green had formed The Karl Green Band and was scheduled to play a couple of tours of America that Spring and Summer, but visa problems put an end to his plans.
 Although he told Gary James of ClassicBands.com that he's quite willing to team up again with Peter Noone and Barry Whitwam, he also conceded that any reunion of the surviving original members of Herman's Hermits is highly unlikely because Noone and Whitwam were still at odds.

 Be sure to read Gary James' interviews with